-From a young age, Louis Brennan was involved in matters concerning how things worked.
+From a young age Louis Brennan was involved in matters concerning how things worked.
 There were fears about the risks of an explosion if gas was brought to Castlebar.
 Thomas Brennan was a proponent of its benefits and a demonstration involving coal gas and a pipe by a very young Louis assuaged the fears of the worried locals.
 He would later invent the torpedo, a prototype of a helicopter and the monorail.

-However, aged nine or so, Louis Brennan would leave behind Castlebar as the family emigrated to Melbourne, Australia.
+However, aged nine years or so Louis Brennan would leave behind Castlebar: as the family emigrated to Melbourne, Australia.
 The tragic deaths of five of Louis’s siblings at a young age may have been one of the reasons for their leaving, while an unsuccessful and expensive court case over a right of way with a neighbour may also have been a factor.
 Louis Brennan started his working career in Australia as a watchmaker and was subsequently to work under Alexander Kennedy Smith, a renowned civil and mechanical engineer of the time.

 The Brennan Torpedo

-He would die from his injuries at the Clinique Florimont, Montreux on 17th January 1932, just 11 days shy of his 80th birthday.
 He was buried in St. Mary’s Catholic Cemetery, Kensel Green in London.
 His wife Anna Mary plus his daughter Norah & son Michael were interred with him.

 During March 2014, the Taoiseach of Ireland Enda Kenny unveiled a headstone at his grave.
 A plaque commemorating his life & work was unveiled in the adjoining Oratory.
-During 2014 a Plaque was unveiled at his birthplace by Castlebar – man Mark Mellett who was the Vice – Commander of the Irish Armed Forces.
-That month also an Exhibition of this Inventor’s life was held in Mayo County Library.
+During 2014 a plaque was unveiled at his birthplace by Castlebar – man Mark Mellett who was the Vice – Commander of the Irish Armed Forces.
+That month also an exhibition of this Inventor’s life was held in Mayo County Library.